steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/reel/CcOfYe4J9Tj/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==">Watch the DeLorean animation on my Instagram!!</a>
 </p>

+I still remember working on this animation on the plane to San Francisco during my junior year of highschool.
+I'm so incredibly proud of the render and it, similar to the [Katana and Knights Helmet render](#a-katana-and-knights-helmet), has stood the test of time very well.
+This project was my first attempt at making a photorealistic car, and my success with the model was a driving force (🥴) in my completion of my [Ford Bronco model](#the-ford-bronco).

 #### Spoon Catapult
 <p align="center">
    <img src="/Blender Showcase/Spoon Catapult/IMG_3222.jpg" width="160"/>